-16. If a company has not been publicly traded for five fiscal years, does the quantitative Pay-for-Performance evaluation still apply?
+34. If a company has not been publicly traded for five fiscal years, does the quantitative pay for performance evaluation still apply?
 What if the company has not been publicly traded for three fiscal years?
 Would such a company be used as a peer company for other companies?

-If the company has not been publicly traded for five fiscal years, the relative assessment, specifically the relative one-year and three-year TSR pay and performance rank and the multiple of pay against the peer median, will still apply.
+If the company has not been publicly traded for five fiscal years, the relative assessment, specifically the relative one-year and three-year TSR pay and performance rank and the multiple of pay against the peer median, will still apply, based on either one or two years of annualized TSR and CEO pay data, as available and applicable.